 - Report the unsafe condition or procedure As a worker, you must immediately report the unsafe condition to a supervisor or employer.
 As a supervisor or employer, you must investigate the matter and fix it if possible.
 If you decide the worker's concern is not valid, report back to the worker. - 2.
 If a worker still views work as unsafe after a supervisor or employer has said it is safe to perform a job or task.
 As a supervisor or employer, you must investigate the problem and ensure any unsafe condition is fixed.
 This investigation must take place in the presence of the worker and a worker representative of the joint health and safety committee or a worker chosen by the worker's trade union. - 3.
-If a worker still views work as unsafe, notify WorkSafeBC If the matter is not resolved, the worker and the supervisor or employer must contact WorkSafeBC.
-A prevention officer will then investigate and take steps to find a workable solution.
+If the matter is not resolved, the worker and the supervisor or employer must contact the Ministry of Labour who will then investigate and take steps to find a workable solution.